John Wayne in Utah

 The train scenes of "War of the Wildcats" with John Wayne were shot at the Union City Pacific train depot, west of Cedar City.

-At the Union Pacific train depot, in the west of Cedar City, Wayne’s cowboy character is introduced, as he gets on the special train uninvited.
+At the Union Pacific train depot, in the west of Cedar City, John Wayne’s cowboy character is introduced in In Old Oklahoma, as he gets on the special train uninvited.

 Movie history was written in Parry Lodge in Kanab.
 They offer a "John Wayne Room".

-This was probably the first time Wayne stayed at the now-famous Parry Lodge in Kanab.
+The production of In Old Oklahoma was probably the first time John Wayne stayed at the now-famous Parry Lodge in Kanab.
 The colonial-style hotel at 89 East Center Street with its columned structure got started in 1931.
 The Parrys would house and feed the movie crews for decades.
 A „John Wayne Room“ and more than 250 autographed photos in the lobby are a reminder to the Parry’s glory days when Kanab established a reputation as „Little Hollywood“.

 John Ford used Professor Valley and the region of Fisher Towers near Moab, Utah, for John Wayne's "Rio Grande".